teotikalki/stop-spammer-registrations-plugin/readme.txt

-=== Stop Spammer Registrations Plugin ===
+=== Stop Spammers ===
 Tags: spam, comment, registration, login, spammers,MU, StopForumSpam, Honeypot, BotScout,DNSBL, Spamhaus.org, Ubiquity Servers, HTTP_ACCEPT, disposable email
 Donate link: http://www.blogseye.com/donate/
 Requires at least: 3.0
 Tested up to: 3.5
 Contributors: Keith Graham
-Stable tag: 4.2
+Stable tag: 4.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The Stop Spammer Registrations Plugin checks comments and logins 15 different ways to block spammers.
+The Stop Spammers Plugin checks comments and logins 15 different ways to block spammers.

 == Description ==
-In all the plugin uses 15 different strategies to block spammers.
+Stop Spammers uses more than 15 different ways to detect spammers.
+It checks Logins, Registrations, and comments for spam users and blocks them when it finds them.
-Eliminates 99% of spam registrations and comments.
+Stop Spammers Eliminates 99% of spam registrations and comments.
 Checks all attempts to leave spam against StopForumSpam.com, Project Honeypot, BotScout, DNSBL lists such as Spamhaus.org, known spammer hosts such as Ubiquity Servers, disposable email addresses, very long email address and names, and HTTP_ACCEPT header.
 Checks for robots that hit your site too fast, and puts a fake comment and login screen where only spammers will find them.

-The Stop Spammer Registrations Plugin now checks for spammer IPs much earlier in the comment and registration process.
+The Stop Spammers Plugin now checks for spammer IPs much earlier in the comment and registration process.
 When it detects a spammer IP, the plugin stops WordPress from completing any further operations and an access denied message is presented to the spammer.
 You control the access denied message, or you can redirect the spammer to another page or website.

 How the plugin works:

 This plugin checks against StopForumSpam.com, Project Honeypot and BotScout to to prevent spammers from registering or making comments.
-The Stop Spammer Registrations plugin works by checking the IP address, email and user id of anyone who tries to register, login, or leave a comment.
+The Stop Spammers plugin works by checking the IP address, email and user id of anyone who tries to register, login, or leave a comment.
 This effectively blocks spammers who try to register on blogs or leave spam.
 It checks a users credentials against up to three databases: Stop Forum Spam, Project Honeypot, and BotScout.
 Optionally checks against Akismet for Logins and Registrations.

 Optionally the plugin will also check for disposable email addresses, check for the lack of a HTTP_ACCEPT header, and check against several DNSBL lists such as Spamhaus.org.
 It also checks against spammer hosts like Ubiquity-Nobis, XSServer, Balticom, Everhost, FDC, Exetel, Virpus and other servers, which are a major source of Spam Comments.